 Acoustic panels improve the sound quality of your existing speakers by reducing the amount of sound waves reflected off the walls.
 They can be extremely effective with even a few panels, as long as they’re placed correctly.

 If you’re building a home theater, doing any kind of audio recording of music (or maybe for a podcast), or if you’re simply trying to figure out if there’s an option to address a noisy office environment, acoustic panels are the right tool for the job.
-First, let’s take a look at the problem in detail.
+You can read more about how acoustic panels work in our accompanying article, but first, let’s take a look at the problem in detail.

 The Problem: Too Many Sound Waves

 If you’ve ever heard the difference between cheap speakers and even a modestly priced soundbar or surround sound speaker system, you know how much of an impact some proper speakers can have.
-It’s one of the best investments you can make in your audio setup.
+It’s one of the best investments you can make in your audio setup (especially if you’re treating a space with a home theater).
 But there is one unintended consequence of adding more speakers: you now have more soundwaves to deal with.

 Especially if you’ve sprung for a system that has lots of speakers pointed in different directions, you’re going to have a lot of sound waves flowing through the air than you ever have before.
 The only problem is that when sound waves cross other sound waves in the air, it affects those waves, shifting and changing them.